-If your property has a gas supply and appliances provided by us then by law, we must carry out a gas safety check every 12 months.
-A significant number of fatalities occur in the UK every year as a result of faulty gas appliances and so this annual check is essential to ensure the safety of you and your family.
-It also helps us to ensure your boiler is working efficiently so you are not wasting money on high fuel bills.
+If you property has a gas supply then, by law, we must carry out a gas safety check every 12 months.
+A number of fatalities occur in the UK every year as a result of faulty gas appliances and so this annual check is essential to ensure the safety of you and your family.
 The check identifies faults or worn-out parts and allows us to replace these before they fail, helping to ensure you always have heating and hot water.
 The annual check and any follow-on works are free of charge.

-You must allow us access to carry out the checks.
+You must allow us access to carry out these checks.
 Our contractor will contact you when your check is due with a proposed appointment date.
-If this is not suitable, the contractor can be contacted to re-arrange.
-Our engineers will be flexible to accommodate your circumstances but if you are not in at your appointment time you may be charged for the abortive visit.
+If this is not suitable, you can always re-arrange - our engineers are flexible enough to accommodate, but you may be charged if you are not home during your agreed appointment time.

-We will always aim to give you plenty of notice and do our best to work around your commitments.
-It is important to note, however, that if you do not allow access, we have a legal right to force entry to carry out this essential maintenance to ensure your safety.
-If this happens, we will look to recover our costs from you.
+We will always give you plenty of notice and do our best to work around your commitments.
+It is important to note, however, that if you do not allow access, we have a legal right to force entry to your home and carry out this essential maintenance.
+If this happens, you will be charged.
 Please do not ever put off your annual gas service as the risks from carbon monoxide poisoning or other defects can be life-threatening.

-If you would like to make an alteration or improvement to your property which involves any gas fuelled system you must apply for permission through our Alterations and Improvements procedure.
+If you would like to make an alteration or improvement to your property which involves any gas fuelled systems, you must apply for permission through our Alterations and Improvements procedure.